AdobeDocs/analytics.fr-FR/help/analyze/ad-hoc-analysis/c-reports-site-metrics.md

  -->

 Chaque suite de rapports d’analyse étant unique, cet ensemble de rapports est utilisé différemment par chaque client.
-Un rapport [!UICONTROL Événement personnalisé] peut servir de compteur pour montrer le nombre de fois où un événement se produit.
-Si, par exemple, **[!UICONTROL événement1]** est défini pour compter le nombre de fois où un document est téléchargé, le rapport [!UICONTROL Événement personnalisé] pour l’événement 1 indique alors le nombre total de fois où l’événement (ou téléchargement) se produit.
+A [!UICONTROL Custom Event] report can be used as a counter that shows the number of times an event occurs.
+For example, if **[!UICONTROL event1]** is set to count the number of times a document is downloaded, then the [!UICONTROL Custom Event] report for Event 1 shows the total number of times the event (or download) occurs.
 Vous pouvez créer plusieurs rapports d’événement personnalisé.

 ## Rapports de conversion {#concept_BDD3DD8A46F043BB916C7E346E7C314F}